top of page

 Introduction

-I recognize the song Sadie’s chanting in Spanish.
-It’s “The Earth is Our Mother,” a song I remember singing in third grade during a library assembly on a rainy day.
-I see Ms. O hitting a large spiritual conga drum with both hands.
-Her new age and plant medicine healer look and feel stands out compared to other teachers at my elementary school.
-“Heyana, hoyana, heyan-yan; heyana, hoyana, heyan-yan,” I sing in English, and Sadie says the chorus in Spanish.
+I recognize what Sadie is chanting in Spanish.
+It’s “The Earth is Our Mother,” a song I remember singing during a library assembly on a rainy day in third grade.
+I envision Ms. O, a spiritual-looking elementary school teacher, hitting a large spiritual conga drum with both hands.

 Mimosa Hostilis DMT